andrewconnell/msgraph-training-optimize-data-usage/demos/03-reduce-traffic-batch/README.md

 ## Use the the Graph Explorer Web Tool

-The second part of this demo is to use the Graph Explorer web tool.
+This demo is completed using the Graph Explorer web tool.
 Follow the steps in the lab exercise associated with this module.